 1. How can I minimize the fees when using a crypto exchange in India?

-To minimize fees, choose exchanges that have more competitive fee structures.
+To minimize fees, choose exchanges with more competitive fee structures.
 Use limit orders rather than taking order types to avoid the taker fee.
-Consider holding an exchange’s native token, if available for discounts.
+If an exchange’s native token is available for discounts, consider holding it.
 Second, compare the different withdrawal fees and make sure you select the most cost-effective methods to fund and withdraw your account.

 1. How can I secure my funds on a crypto exchange?